Local Community Links

 - Pets as Therapy

-The School works with the charity Pets as Therapy and receives weekly visits from Suzi, a 3-year old black Labrador/Retriever.
+The School works with the charity Pets as Therapy and receives twice weekly visits from Suzi, a 3-year old black Labrador/Retriever.

 Suzi is a very calm and relaxed dog who loves meeting people.
 She works in school with some of our pupils, helping to increase their confidence when reading.